 Just because you don’t want a heart-shaped box of chocolates doesn’t mean you can’t still appreciate a good chocolate cake.
 This cake is made extra dark by adding high-quality cocoa powder and ground espresso.
 Get the Chocolate Blackout Cake recipe.

 This Dutch delicacy is multi-faceted, all at once sweet, salty, and undeniably dark and brooding.
 Make some of your own to give to friends instead of typical store-bought Valentine’s Day cards.
 Get the Salted Black Licorice recipe.

-One of the trendiest new beverages, black lattes use activated charcoal to get their inky hue.
+One of the trendiest new beverages in recent years, black lattes use activated charcoal to get their inky hue.
 Drink it with gusto and walk around proudly with a black milk moustache.
 (Or try a dark beer for the occasion; from porters to stouts to IPAs, anyone can find a beer and taste to match their mood.)
 Get the Black Latte recipe.